alan-turing-institute/data-safe-haven/docs/design/security_decisions/security_claims.md

 In this document we:

-- Establish our current claims about the Data Safe Haven
+- Establish our current claims about the Data Safe Haven.
-- Establish what these security claims mean in terms of implementation
+- Establish what these security claims mean in terms of implementation.

 We have also prepared a {ref}`set of instructions <role_system_manager_security_checklist>` that will allow {ref}`System Managers <role_system_manager>` to **verify** these claims.